 Whether or not you enjoy eating cilantro, it can still be a useful herb in the garden.
-That’s because its strong scent will actually repel pests.
+That’s because its strong scent can help to repel pests.

 As a member of the carrot family, its roots reach deep into the soil, loosening as it goes (nature’s free tilling service!).
 Read more about the no-till garden here.
 Also as a member of the carrot family, the flower and lacy foliage attract a wide number of beneficial insects.

-Cilantro/Coriander will grow to two feet tall.
-Although this is at the tall end of flowers for the vegetable garden, I find that its upright growth habit allows sunlight to get through to shorter crops around it.
+Cilantro/Coriander grows to 2-3 feet tall.
+Although it’s a tall flower for the vegetable garden, I find that its upright growth habit allows sunlight to get through to shorter crops around it.

 5. Nasturtium (Tropaeolum majus)